-The Roman people learned of silk, a beautiful fabric that came from a mysterious place in the east.
-The fabric was soft and seemed to glow.
+The Romans learned of silk in the second century before the Common Era.
+Silk was a beautiful fabric that was soft and seemed to glow.
 Clothing made of silk was a source of pride and a sign of great wealth.
-Even the smallest pieces of silk would be displayed by wealthy Romans.
+Even the smallest pieces of silk would be proudly displayed by wealthy Romans.

-The Silk came from China, and the Chinese were careful to keep the secret of how they made the beautiful fiber.
+The silk that Romans proudly showed off came from China, and the Chinese were careful to keep the secret of how they made the beautiful fiber.
 We know today that silk is made from a sticky substance produced by silkworms.
-The silkworms are not actually worms, but the tiny caterpillars of silkmoths.
-When silkworms hatch, they are fed mulberry leaves until they are big enough to spin cacoons.
-Silk makers boil the cacoons and extract the shimmering fibers that are woven into silk.

 Silk traveled west to Rome and other parts of Europe on what historians would later call the Silk Road.
 The Silk Road was not an actual road, but a 4,000-mile long network of trade routes that connected China to Europe, the Middle East and North Africa.
 Very few people traveled the entire length of the Silk Road.
 Trade resembled a chain, with each trader and segment of the trade route representing a link in the chain.

 In addition to silk, Chinese merchants sold tea, spices and jade.
 Jade is a hard, shiny stone used to create beautiful carvings.
 In exchange, the Chinese received gold, silver, precious stones, glass, ivory, horses, elephants and wool.